The 7 Major Functions of HR Activities

 When a new job or a position opens up, the hiring managers will pass the job details on to the human resources department and third-party recruiting firms.
 During this process, HR professionals will use a wide range of tools to identify the right talent.

 - Background checks

 - Digital assessments

 Using these processes helps protect the company culture and reduces the risks of a bad hire.
 Background checks are vital to avoid any lawsuits or liabilities from hiring an underqualified applicant.

 Once they find the right people, HR professionals will also help with the onboarding process to transition them to their new working environment.

 2. Company Benefits and Compensation

-Maintaining payroll, benefits, and company culture is an essential responsibility for the HR department.
+Maintaining payroll, benefits, and company culture is an essential function of the HR department.
 Companies need to create attractive salaries while minding profit margins to sustain growth.
 As a result, HR monitors employee pay and ensures adherence to all company cultural standards.

 Employee compensation comes in two forms: